michael-morgan/entra-id-access-control/README.md

 dotnet run
 ```

-UI will be available at the port shown in the console output (http://localhost:5146).
+UI will be available at https://localhost:7006.

 ## Running Tests